Norflex side effects, by duration, gender and age (a phase IV clinical study of FDA data)

 Summary:

-Side effects are reported by people who take Norflex.
-Common side effects include anaemia among females and anxiety among males.
+Side effects are reported by people who take Norflex (orphenadrine citrate).
+Common side effects include anaemia among females and abdominal pain among males.

-The phase IV clinical study is created by eHealthMe based on 1,569 reports from the FDA, and is updated regularly.
-You can use the study as a second opinion to make health care decisions.
+The phase IV clinical study is created by eHealthMe based on 1,749 reports from the FDA, and is updated regularly.

 What is Norflex?

 Norflex has active ingredients of orphenadrine citrate.
-It is often used in muscle spasms. eHealthMe is studying from 1,757 Norflex users for its effectiveness, alternative drugs and more.
+It is often used in muscle spasms. eHealthMe is studying from 1,951 Norflex users.
+Check the latest studies of Norflex.

 * Approximation only.
 Some reports may have incomplete information.